MichaelSiehl/Atomic_Subroutines--How_the_Parallel_Codes_may_look_like--Part_1/README.md

 Please follow with the second part for a less redundant version of the parallel codes using a customized synchronization procedure: https://github.com/MichaelSiehl/Atomic_Subroutines--How_the_Parallel_Codes_may_look_like--Part_2

 The src folder contains the complete code with additionally required files.

+# The Parallel Logic Code to initiate and control restoring of ordered execution segments (executed on image 1)